 While the country’s deficit remains high after soaring during the pandemic, healthy economic growth and the fact Poland can access significant EU funding should enable the government to comfortably finance it.
 Turkish debt also looks attractive as the country’s pivot back towards macroeconomic orthodoxy continues to pay dividends.

-Indonesia and Peru are two markets where risks are worth closely monitoring even if their fiscal metrics look healthy at present.
+Indonesia and Peru are two markets where risks are worth closely monitoring even if their fiscal metrics look healthy at present

-On the other hand, Indonesia and Peru are two markets where risks are worth closely monitoring even if their fiscal metrics look healthy at present.
 In the case of the former, the currency has been under pressure as a result of a worsening trade performance and this could pose a threat to the country’s bonds.
 As for Peru, ongoing political instability threatens to adversely impact economic growth, potentially complicating the government’s efforts to balance its books.

 Subscribe to AIQ